HuaJiZyy/website2/docs/study_Notes/about_English/Twilight_Struggle_speeches/README.md

 2. *Ronald Reagan(里根), Berlin Wall Speech, 1987:*
    - The totalitarian world produces **backwardness** because it does such violence to the spirit, **thwarting** the human impulse to create, to enjoy, to **worship**.
+3. *Lee Kuan Yew(李光耀), Hong Kong Speech, 1992:*
+   - I have never believed that democracy brings progress, I know it to have brought **regression**.

 ## Vocabulary List